Efren 'The Magician' Reyes: Career, Greatest Shots & Legacy

-The Z-shot.
-That’s what people remember.
-Efren Reyes stands over the table, maybe twenty years old, in some championship match nobody remembers anymore.
-Except they do remember that shot.
-The cue ball spins left, then right, then left again, drawing a perfect Z across the felt before kissing the object ball into the pocket.
-The crowd goes silent.
-Then they lose their minds.
+Every pool player has seen the Z-shot.
+Efren Reyes stands over the table with no clean path to anything, and then the cue ball spins left, then right, then left again, drawing a Z across the felt before kissing the object ball into the pocket.
+The room goes quiet for about half a second.
+Then it comes apart.

-That one shot told you everything about Efren Reyes.
-It wasn’t just a trick.
-It was proof that pool operated by different rules for him.
+That kind of shot told you everything about Efren Reyes.
+It was proof that pool operated by slightly different rules for him.

 Who is Efren “The Magician” Reyes?

-Efren “Bata” Reyes is a Filipino pool player who became the first Asian to win the World 9-Ball Championship (1999, repeated 2001) and the World 8-Ball Championship (2004).
-He’s collected over 70 international titles across 9-ball, 8-ball, rotation, and one-pocket — and is widely considered the greatest pool player in history.
+Efren “Bata” Reyes is a Filipino pool player who won the WPA World 9-Ball Championship in 1999 and the WPA World 8-Ball Championship in 2004, the first Filipino to take either title.
+He has collected over 70 international titles across 9-ball, 8-ball, rotation, and one-pocket, and he is widely considered the greatest pool player in history.

 Efren Reyes Career Highlights

-Across roughly four decades of pro competition, Efren won every major individual title in pool plus the inaugural World Cup of Pool for his country.
+Across roughly four decades of pro competition, Efren won world titles in both 9-ball and 8-ball, the US Open, the richest single event the sport has ever staged, and the inaugural World Cup of Pool for his country.
 The headline wins:

 The Shots That Changed Everything

 Efren’s signature shots are the Z-kick (cue ball drawing a Z across the table off three rails before striking the object ball), legendary multi-rail banks, and improvised escapes from supposedly hooked positions.
-The shots people remember are flashy.
-The shots that won him matches were the boring ones — perfect position, every time.
+The shot that won him the most matches was plain position play, executed on every single ball.

-Here’s the thing about Efren’s game: most people remember the flashy stuff.
-The Z-shots, the kick shots that curve around three rails to hit a ball nobody thought was hittable, the bank shots from angles that should be physically impossible.
+Most people remember the flashy stuff from Efren’s game: the Z-shots, and the kicks that curve around three rails to reach a ball nobody else thought was hittable.

-He’d make a shot and leave the cue ball in a spot that gave him two or three options for the next ball.
-When you’re playing pool at the highest level, position is everything.
+He’d make a shot and leave the cue ball somewhere that gave him two or three options for the next ball.
+At the highest level of pool, position is everything.
 One inch to the left and you don’t have the next shot; one inch to the right and you’re running the table.
 Efren had that instinct wired into his brain.

 His kick shots became legendary.
-For those unfamiliar, a kick shot is when you hit a rail first before hitting the object ball.
-Most players avoid them if they can.
-Too many variables.
-Too easy to miss.
-Efren turned them into a weapon.
-He’d kick shots that looked impossible, hitting the rail with perfect speed and angle so that the cue ball would travel exactly where he needed it.
-If you want to understand the mechanics behind these shots, our guide to aiming in pool breaks down angle calculation.
-His opponents learned to fear him on kick shots because if they left him no direct hit, he had options they didn’t have.
+For anyone unfamiliar, a kick shot is when you hit a rail first before hitting the object ball.
+Most players avoid them when they can, because there are too many variables and too many ways to miss, but Efren turned them into a weapon.
+He’d kick at balls nobody thought were hittable, striking the rail at a speed and angle that sent the cue ball exactly where he needed it.

 From Pool Halls to Championship Tables

-Efren’s pool education was a 1960s Manila pool hall.
-No coaches, no books, no instructional videos.
-He learned by racking balls 12 hours a day at the Lucky 13 and stealing reps between customers — the kind of education that produces feel, not theory.
+Efren’s pool education was a Manila pool hall in the 1960s, with no coaches and no instructional material of any kind.
+He learned by racking balls at the Lucky 13 all day and stealing reps between customers, which is the kind of education that builds pure feel for the cue ball.

 The path from Angeles City to the world stage wasn’t straight.
-Efren got his early education shooting on tables in Manila’s pool halls.
-That’s where he learned the game, not from coaching videos or instruction books.
-There weren’t any good ones back then.
-He learned by playing, by watching other players, by sinking thousands of balls and developing an almost supernatural feel for how the cue ball responds — to different strokes, different speeds, different spins, different table conditions.
+Efren got his early education shooting on tables in Manila’s pool halls, and there were no coaching videos or decent instruction books to be had back then anyway.
+He learned by playing, by watching other players, by sinking thousands of balls, and by slowly building an almost supernatural feel for how the cue ball responds to different strokes, different speeds, different spins, different table conditions.

-Competing at the highest levels of pool means traveling constantly, tournament schedules that take you away from family for months, pressure that builds with every match, prize pools that create real financial stakes.
-Efren handled it better than anyone because he wasn’t trying to prove something.
+Competing at the top of pool means traveling constantly, tournament schedules that take you away from family for months, pressure that builds with every match, prize pools that create real financial stakes.
+Efren handled all of it because he never seemed to be proving anything.
 He was just playing 9-ball.

 The Physical Side: How He Does It

-If you’ve never watched Efren shoot, it’s worth finding some footage.
-His stroke is smooth, minimal movement.
-The kind of stroke that comes from decades of repetition, where the motion becomes pure muscle memory.
+If you’ve never watched Efren shoot, find some footage.
+His stroke is smooth and almost economical, with very little movement anywhere above the elbow.
+That comes from decades of repetition, to the point where the motion runs on muscle memory.

-His cueing action, the speed and acceleration of his arm, varies depending on the shot, but it’s all controlled.
-There’s no wasted motion.
-No jerking the cue.
-Just smooth, consistent strokes that produce exactly the effect he wants on the cue ball.
+His cueing action, meaning the speed and acceleration of his arm, changes with the shot but never gets loose.
+There’s no jerk in the delivery and no extra movement to clean up afterward, just a smooth stroke producing the effect he wants on the cue ball.

 His Competition and His Rivals

-Efren beat every major name in professional pool during his peak: Earl Strickland, Mika Immonen, Alex Pagulayan, Ralf Souquet, Niels Feijen, and dozens more across 9-ball, 8-ball, rotation, and one-pocket.
-The defining match was the 1995 Color of Money against Strickland — race-to-120 in 9-ball for $100,000 winner-take-all, settled by a single game.
+Efren faced every major name in professional pool during his peak: Earl Strickland, Mika Immonen, Alex Pagulayan, Ralf Souquet, Niels Feijen, and dozens more across 9-ball, 8-ball, rotation, and one-pocket.
+The defining match was the 1996 Color of Money against Strickland, a $100,000 winner-take-all race to 120 in 9-ball that Efren took 120-117 after trailing by 17 games.

 Earl Strickland (USA).
 The defining rivalry of Efren’s career.
-The 1995 Color of Money challenge match at the Sands Regency in Reno was a marathon: race-to-120 in 9-ball, single elimination, $100,000 winner-take-all in front of a packed casino ballroom and a national TV audience.
-Efren won by one game.
+The Color of Money challenge match, played at Ridgway’s in Hong Kong in November 1996, was a marathon: a race to 120 in 9-ball over three days, $100,000 winner-take-all.
+Efren fell behind 104-87 and won it 120-117.
 The two played dozens more times across two decades.
-Strickland was the most accomplished American 9-ball player of his generation; Efren beat him often enough to settle the GOAT debate for most of pool.
+Strickland was the most accomplished American 9-ball player of his generation, and Efren beat him often enough to settle the GOAT debate for most of pool.

 Francisco Bustamante (Philippines).
-Less a rival than a partner.
-The two won the inaugural World Cup of Pool in 2006 for the Philippines and repeated in 2009 and 2010.
-In singles play they’re each other’s most frequent finals opponent.
+More partner than rival.
+The two won the inaugural World Cup of Pool in 2006 for the Philippines and took the title again in 2009.
+In singles play they landed across the table from each other constantly.

 Mika Immonen (Finland), Ralf Souquet (Germany), Niels Feijen (Netherlands).
 The European core of Efren’s tournament era.
-He beat Immonen and Souquet in deep World 9-Ball runs and traded results with Feijen in 8-ball.
+He met all three across the 9-ball and 8-ball circuits through the 1990s and 2000s.
 None of them ever found a way to consistently lock him out of finals.

 The Impact on Modern Pool